ManSmooth/mandelbrot-/readme.md

 default [-2.5,1]

-y range is automatically calculated to match the aspect ratio
+y range is automatically calculated to match the aspect ratio of 1600x900